 In Earth condition, the relative advantages and inconveniences of electricity, pneumatic or hydraulic make that each has a defined domain of applications.
 Especially pneumatic is limited by the thermodynamic efficiency of a pneumatic engine: good with a low ratio of pressure between the input and the output, it degrades quickly when this ratio increases.
 This makes than on Earth pneumatic systems seldom go beyond 6 bars (6/1 ratio between input and atmospheric output), making pneumatic jacks bulky.
 The efficiency of hydraulic systems does not depend on pressure, allowing for much higher pressure and much more compact designs.
 However they are still limited in pressure by the loss of elasticity of the gasses used to keep the tanks pressurised.
 In Venus conditions, though, the previous 6 ratio in pneumatic systems, applied to the 90 bars atmosphere, allows for a Venusian pneumatic system to work efficiently with pressures comparable to hydraulics.
 This makes them as much compact, while being simpler and more reliable.
 For this reason, on a Venusian probe pneumatic actuators may be preferred to the weakened electric actuators, against the custom of using only electric actuators in space probes.

 Hydrogen and helium are ruled out, as most materials would let them leak at 450°C. Even with a storage, this would limit the lifespan of the balloon to some mere weeks.
-Fortunately, in a carbon dioxide atmosphere, many gasses unsuitable on Earth become safe and efficient balloon gasses, like nitrogen, argon, methane, etc. But the most interesting seems water steam.
+Fortunately, in a carbon dioxide atmosphere, many gasses unsuitable on Earth become safe and efficient balloon gasses, like nitrogen, oxygen, neon, argon, methane, etc. But the most interesting seems water steam.
 Nitrogen, argon and steam can be extracted from the atmosphere, ensuring a limitless life for the gas supply.
 Only problem is the energy required.

 Luckily, we have batteries operating at this range of temperature: metal-sulphur batteries, and some molten salt batteries.
 Fuel cells work too.